Skip to main content

 • Before dividing new work or projects to people intuitively, actually take the time to match people’s talents with the right tasks/responsibilities.
 Or even better, involve them when assigning new projects or work.

 • Give them a chance to build a network outside of the company.
-They will come back with new ideas, new skills, and new contacts to contribute more to your organisation's success.
+They will come back with new ideas, new skills, and new contacts to contribute more to your organization's success.

 • Keep track of how people in your team want to grow.
 And don’t assume you know, ask!